Orange roughy: Reproduction

 Orange roughy are oceanodromous (wholly marine), pelagic spawners: that is, they migrate several hundred kilometers between localized spawning and feeding areas each year and form large spawning aggregations (possibly segregated according to gender) wherein the fish release large, spherical eggs 2.0–2.5 mm in diameter, made buoyant by an orange-red oil globule) and sperm en masse directly into the water.
 The fertilized eggs, (and later larvae) are planktonic, rising to around 200 m to develop, with the young fish eventually descending to deeper waters as they mature.
 Orange roughy are also synchronous, shedding sperm and eggs at the same time.
 The time between fertilization and hatching is thought to be 10 to 20 days; fecundity is low, with each female producing only 22,000 eggs per kg of body weight, less than 10% of the average for other species of fish.
 Females rarely produce more than 90,000 eggs in a single spawning event.
 Spawning may last up to three weeks and starts around June or July.

 Orange roughy are very slow-growing and do not begin to breed until they are at least 20 years old, when they are around 30 cm in length.
+Some populations don't reach sexual maturity until even later in life; a May 2022 assessment of orange roughy populations off the east coast of New Zealand's North Island found that spawning didn't start until 40 years, and that only half of females were spawning by 55 years old.
+95% of fish were spawning by 73.3 years old, and "all fish spawned by about age 80."

 The maturation age used in stock assessments ranges from 23 to 40 years, which limits population growth/recovery, because each new generation takes so long to start spawning.